Researching Tax Treaties

 - the kinds of income that are exempt from tax.

-In addition to the tables in the back of the publication, the publication contains discussions of the exemptions from tax and certain other effects of the tax treaties on the following types of income:
+In addition to the Tax Treaty Tables, Publication 901 contains discussions of the exemptions from tax and certain other effects of the tax treaties on the following types of income:

 - Pay for certain personal services performed in the United States,